greenarmor/tatacodes.nvim/README.md

 ## Usage
 - Launch the floating terminal with `:Tatacodes` (or `:TatacodesToggle`, `:Codex`, `:CodexToggle`).
 - Default quit mapping inside the popup is `<C-q>` in both normal and terminal mode.
+- A `<leader>ts` mapping is wired up by default to flip between the cloud agent and a local provider such as Ollama; override `keymaps.switch_provider` (or set it to `nil`) if you want a different key.
 - Close or reopen programmatically with `require('tatacodes').close()` and `require('tatacodes').toggle()`.

 The buffer exposed to the terminal is of type `tatacodes`, so you can target it in autocommands if needed.